drteeth/elixir-es-cqrs/slides.md

 # We'll look at an implementation with this library next time

 ---
-class: middle
+class:

 # Implementing
-* You can go slow:
+* You can go slow
+* Not an all-or-nothing proposition
+  * Only some models
 * Fire events from traditional setup
 * Start building out projections
 * Replace reads on old model with reads on projected data once it matches
-* Replace aggregate state with events

 ???

 # Implementing ES/CQRS can be daunting but you can go slowly.

-You can opt in slowly, you don’t have to go all in.
-Fire events > recreate your existing models in a new table, compare.
-Don’t have to have your whole system use ES or CQRS.
-Dial it in

 ---
-class: middle
+class:

 ## All in?
 * Good for larger projects
   * Bye-bye transactions anyway, may as well get something for it
 * Good for smaller/medium?
   * Unclear to me still
-  * Not all-or-nothing (Sync, only some models, etc)
+* Next time:
-* Next time: Code + my adventures with Commanded
+  * Code + my adventures with Commanded

 ???